Independent Assurance Initiative · Est. 2026

 NIH grant proposal assurance

-PIs seeking neutral third-party verification of preliminary data statistical conclusions before R01 or STTR submission.
-RIQA certificate referenced in application.
+PIs seeking neutral third-party verification of preliminary data statistical conclusions before R01 or other funding submissions.

 Submit a clinical study for review